 • The ability to give junior students feedback on their interview skills, oral presentations, and write-ups;

 • The ability to teach/observe junior students at the patient bedside.

 • The ability to write summative evaluation of those they have taught.

 INSTRUCTIONAL FEATURES: Students will facilitate small group discussions, provide feedback, evaluate students and serve as mentor.
 There are mandatory development sessions which cover teaching at the bedside and giving constructive feedback on case presentations.

-To receive 2-4 weeks of elective credit, M4 students must attend 2-3 orientation sessions and agreed upon days for the three Practicum sessions scheduled for October, January and April.
-Participants will receive two or 4 weeks credit based on time commitment.
+To receive 1-2 weeks of elective credit, M4 students must attend 1 Practicum session orientation session and agreed upon days for each one of three Practicum sessions (October, January and April).
+Participants will receive 1 or 2 weeks credit based on time commitment.
+Students can participate in more than one session and will receive credit for each session.
 Some of the M4 responsibilities include finding patients, observing histories and physicals and providing immediate feedback, evaluating write-ups and listening to oral presentations.
 Specific requirements are subject to change.

-ASSESSMENT: The hospital site director group will observe and give feedback to participating M4 students.
+ASSESSMENT: The hospital site director will observe and give feedback to participating M4 students.